From BR Bullpen

 - Born April 5, 1876 in Syracuse, NY USA

 - Died January 13, 1955 in Syracuse, NY USA

 Biographical Information

-Bill Dineen pitched the first shutout in the World Series, blanking the Pittsburgh Pirates on three hits in Game Two of the 1903 World Series while pitching for the Boston Americans.
-He pitched another shutout in Game Eight, on his way to beating the Pirates three times during the Series.
+Bill Dineen pitched the first shutout in the World Series, blanking the Pittsburgh Pirates on three hits in Game 2 of the 1903 World Series while pitching for the Boston Americans.
+He pitched another shutout in Game 8, on his way to beating the Pirates three times during the Series.
 He made his first Baseball Card appearance in the rare 1903 E107 Breisch Williams set.